 })

-In this file, we declare a small Vue.JS application called simply App.
-Inside it, we only have in ‘data’ a collection of ‘items’ that contain a text (ItemN) and a hidden text (HiddenN).
+In this file, we declare a small Vue.JS application simply called App.
+Inside, in ‘data’, we only have a collection of ‘items’ containing a text (ItemN) and a hidden text (HiddenN).

 On the other hand, we have defined a template, which contains the html code with which we are going to represent the previous Items.
 The view consists of a checkbox, the text, and the hidden text.

-The result is the following.
-We see that, indeed, we have listed all the elements that we had in ‘data’.
-Each element displays its ‘text’ property and, if the checkbox of the element is checked, it also displays the ‘hidden’ property.
+The result is as follows.
+We see that, indeed, we have listed all the elements we had in ‘data’.
+Each element displays its ‘text’ property and, if the element’s checkbox is checked, it also displays the ‘hidden’ property.

 Conclusion

-This is how easy it is to have a working app in Vue.JS.
-It is only an extremely simple example, but it is refreshing to see how quick it is to get an app working in Vue.JS.
+This is how simple it is to have an App running in Vue.JS.
+It’s just an extremely simple example, but it’s refreshing to see how quickly you can get an App running in Vue.JS.
 Especially if we compare it, for example, with Angular5.

 Of course, Vue.JS is capable of much more and has many more features.
 In this example, we have barely scratched the surface of this great framework and introduced its most basic syntax.

-If you want to delve deeper into using Vue.JS, here is a link to its complete documentation and its examples section where you can see very interesting projects.
+If you want to delve deeper into the use of Vue.JS, here is a link to its complete documentation and its examples section where you can see very interesting projects.

 Finally, note that Vue.JS is Open Source distributed under the MIT license.
 If you want to try it, it is available at https://vuejs.org/.